onera/Cassiopee/Intersector/doc/source/Intersector.rst

     * For assembling meshes, set solid_right to 1 and pass the prioritized mesh as second operand.

-    * extrude_pgs : required whenever a1 and a2 are in contact and a2 is prioritized : avoids to compute useless intersections by telling what are the indices of contact polygons in a2.
+    * extrude_pgs: required whenever a1 and a2 are in contact and a2 is prioritized: avoids to compute useless intersections by telling what are the indices of contact polygons in a2.

     *Example of use:*